MattithyahuData/P5-House-Prices-Prediction/README.md

     *   The review and process of a regression use case
 *   EBI
     *   Better project management and planning would have made this project faster
-    *   Explore use of other models
+    *   Deployment of project like this could be very beneficial to many

 <a name="Lookahead"></a>

 ## Looking Ahead
-*   How can I predict quarter and year on year returns?
-*   Help model accuracy by using better data
+*   How can I predict the price of any place of residence, caravan, apartment, flat, room and house - With data on all these places can I create one quantifiable model to accurately predict the prices of all potential residences?

 <a name="Questions"></a>